 A lot of gamers are not going to be happy with me for being the whistleblower here.
 The truth is, if you suspiciously receive an “I think I’m going to sleep, I can’t keep my eyes open!” text at 10 pm, they’re most probably going to throw their phone away to go game.

-if you’re in a long-distance, this will hurt more (but with some effort, it’s not too hard to maintain communication in a long-distance).
+If you’re in a long-distance relationship, this will hurt more (but with some effort, it’s not too hard to maintain communication in a long-distance).
 There’s no harm in this as such, but honesty should still be aimed for in a relationship.
 But hey, at least they’re not cheating on you, right?

 13) Gamers are usually very patient

 Constant internet issues, encounters with cheaters (in-game, hopefully not in real life), frustrating results and poor performances, gamers have seen it all.
 They know the dedication it takes to get good at a multiplayer game.
 And if they’ve put the time in and are fairly decent, you can bet your last dollar on them being patient.